The Open Content Program is a Getty initiative to offer an ever-growing selection of our digital resources for free and without restriction on use.

 Optionally, during this step, click "Copy text to clipboard" to copy the text of the artwork's title, maker, date, and other relevant details to your computer's clipboard (short-term data storage).

 3. Click the "Submit" button.
-The large JPEG (digital image) will load in your browser window.
+The selected JPEG (digital image) will load in your browser window.

 4. Once the JPEG has loaded, right-click on the image and choose "Save As" or "Save Image As" from the contextual menu to save the image to a location of your choice.
 On an iOS device, tap and hold the image to save.